“Forgotten Hollywood”- A Happy Hallow’s Eve…

 Manny P. here…Jean_Harlow_in_Riffraff_trailer_cropped

-Harlow clearly rivaled other actors of the day for popularity, such as Marie Dressler, Wallace Beery, Clark Gable, William Powell, and Spencer Tracy at her own studio; and Marlene Dietrich, Mae West, Gary Cooper, and Cary Grant on other lots.
+Harlow clearly rivaled other actors of the day for popularity, such as Marie Dressler, Wallace Beery, Clark Gable, William Powell, and Spencer Tracy at her studio; and Marlene Dietrich, Mae West, Gary Cooper, and Cary Grant on other lots.
 Her immense talent was overshadowed by her celebrity status as a beautiful woman.

 harlow box set The Jean Harlow: 100th Anniversary Collection is expected to be released on November 7th, and available through Movies Unlimited, the WB Online Store, and other locations.
-It contains newly remastered versions of some of her popular pictures and lost classics, including Bombshell, Personal Property Riffraff, and her last film, Saratoga
+It contains remastered versions of some of her popular pictures and lost classics, including Bombshell, Personal Property Riffraff, and her last film, Saratoga.

 This particular collection has never been available on DVD, and is the perfect holiday gift for any lover of classic cinema.
 Special features: a portfolio of seven MGM studio portraits and newly discovered trailers.